-WINNIPEG, Man. — Major bridge and highway upgrades in Manitoba have paved the way for heavier truck loads, the province has announced.
+WINNIPEG, Man. -Major bridge and highway upgrades in Manitoba have paved the way for heavier truck loads, the province has announced.

-Transport Minister Steve Ashton announced the changes yesterday, noting “Manitoba is a major trade route and our significant funding increases to upgrade our highways and bridges are now helping trucking firms, industries and farmers reduce hauling costs so they can operate more efficiently.”
+Transport Minister Steve Ashton announced the changes recently, noting “Manitoba is a major trade route and our significant funding increases to upgrade our highways and bridges are now helping trucking firms, industries and farmers reduce hauling costs so they can operate more efficiently.”

 Spring weight restrictions are also being removed from certain roads thanks to the upgrades.

 Changes to the following routes will soon allow for the heaviest legal truck loads year-round: over 120 kms of PTH 68, from PTH 6 to PTH 5; more than 110 kms of PTH83 from Russell to south of Swan River; and an additional 43 kms of PTH 8, from PR 229 to PTH 68 near Gimli.